 Set a Cancellation Policy

-At the end of the day, it’s crucial to protect your time and work by setting last minute cancellation and no-show policies.
+At the end of the day, it’s crucial to protect your time and work by setting last-minute cancellation and no-show policies.
 Here are some possible elements you could incorporate into this policy:

 - Consider requiring a deposit or a portion of your hourly rate upfront to hold an appointment.

-- Set time frames within which you’ll allow a cancel or change, and whether or not there will be a financial consequence to the change.
+- Set time frames within which you’ll allow a cancellation or change, and whether or not there will be a financial consequence to the change.
 An example may be: Changes or cancellations made up to 48 hours in advance will retain their deposit provided a new appointment is made within three days of the original appointment.

 - Consider when you will or won’t make exceptions.
 As noted at the beginning of this article, real emergencies will happen, and it’s prudent to consider when to be flexible in the face of client hardships.

 Some clients may not give you the opportunity to go through any of these efforts and will “ghost” you with no explanation.
 If that happens, it’s best to just move on if you can.
 The exception here would be if there are contractual breaches or financial concerns; in that case, you should definitely take any legal action necessary to protect yourself and your work.
 On the other hand, if you’ve done your due diligence and ultimately come to the decision that your client is unreliable and you can no longer work with them, you will have to make the decision to walk away or “fire” that client.
 You can reference this Elegant Themes article for some scripts to use to break the news or these ideas from HubSpot.

 What stories do you have about no-show clients?
 Have you tried the techniques in this article in any way or do you have a different approach?
 Tell us in the comments!